EuroProofNet/europroofnet.github.io/_pages/WG5/Vienna24/meeting.md

 The workshop solicits contributed talks supported by an extended abstract of up to 1 page, excluding references, in the [EasyChair format](https://easychair.org/publications/for_authors).
 Abstracts will be reviewed for relevance and quality and subsequently made public on the workshop's web page.
 Participants that contribute talks will be given preference when applying for travel support &mdash; see below.
 Workshop deadlines are as follows:

 - Abstract submission: February 25th
-- Travel support application: Feburary 25th
+- Travel support application: February 25th
 - Notification of acceptance: ASAP thereafter.

 Please submit abstracts via [email](mailto:michael@rawsons.uk).